AshiniGarusinghe/UI-Design-by-Figma/README.md

 ## ☕ Coffee Shop UI Design
+Check out the UI/UX designs for the Coffee Shop website, featuring a sleek and user-friendly interface for browsing the menu, placing orders, and exploring different offers.

+👉 View the design on Figma: Coffee Shop UI on Figma

+##🎬 Online Movie Ticket Booking System UI
+Check out the UI/UX designs for the Online Movie Ticket Booking System, which includes features for ticket booking, seat selection, and snack purchases.

-Check out the live design on Figma 👉 [Coffee Website UI on Figma](https://www.figma.com/design/wduC09rpRLJFdWpZUHt6qW/Coffee-Website?t=xAZ5SzGz4KjP3FHn-1)
+👉 View the design on Figma: Movie Ticket Booking UI on Figma